hoanthien2017/Employee_absenteeism_analysis/README.md

 # Employee_absenteeism_analysis
 # Analysis of the Effectiveness of Marketing Campaigns
 ## Introduction
-The purpose of the project is to analyze employee absence.
+The purpose of the project is to analyze employee absence of a company.
 ### Objective
 The project only analyzes data on employees who have ever taken a leave of absence and gives suggestions for human management strategy.
 The key focus areas include filtering deep relevant data, determining absence trends, identifying main factors on both professional and personal factors.
 ## Project Analysis
 ### Data preparation
 **Data cleaning**
--  Action: Adjust data format, standardize data format, use ifs function, create primary keys and foreign keys.
+-  Action: Adjust data format, standardize data format,  create primary keys and foreign keys.
--  Outcome: Correct errors and inconsistencies in data The dataset is divided into 6 tables including: absence information, dynamics, compensation, demographics, commuting table, reasons with primary keys and foreign keys.
+-  Outcome: Correct errors and inconsistencies in data, The dataset is divided into 6 tables including: absence information, dynamics, compensation, demographics, commuting table, reasons with primary keys and foreign keys.

 **Outlier Detection**
 -  Action: Use tableau to measure central tendency, distribution shape to highlight the key features of the data.